svmiller/svmiller.github.io/_posts/2015-06-29-syncing-word-values-survey-country-codes-with-cow-codes.md

 [^1]: Even the incredibly useful `countrycode` package struggles with matching Serbia as successor state to the former Yugoslavia (from a CoW perspective).

-The [R code I prove on my Github][5] tries to address this for those who use WVS to understand the contextual (i.e. country-level) influences on individual-level political attitudes.
+The [R code I provide on my Github][5] tries to address this for those who use WVS to understand the contextual (i.e. country-level) influences on individual-level political attitudes.
 The code is rather simple and makes important use of the `countrycode` package everyone should have installed in R anyway.
 I'll belabor the code and the contents of this Github directory below.

 First, I cannot distribute the 1981-2014 longitudinal data file from WVS.
 You will have to download that yourself.
 Notice the file name in the R code is unchanged for transparency's sake.
 I load this in the R script as an object intuitively titled `WVS`.